-Daniel Jackson from Stargate SG-1, though he later returns.
+Daniel Jackson, though he later returns.
 Often enough for Jack to tell him that they won't mourn or do a funeral for him and that he knows he is just waiting for a cool opportunity to come back.
 After which he comes back.
 The exact phrase is also commonly used, although just the first word ("ascended") often.
-Did we mention that near the end of the series, pretty much the next best thing happens to him?
+Does it need mentioning that near the end of the series, pretty much the next best thing happens to him?

 He temporarily becomes an Ori Prior.

-The population of Abydos was most likely helped along by Oma Desala, due to her tendency to "assist" mortal beings in ascending (like she did to Daniel).
+The entire population of Abydos was saved by ascending, even though preparing for it is supposed to take both wisdom and preparation.
+This was much worse than the Daniel incident, since they aren't even mentioned again.
+They were most likely helped along by Oma Desala, due to her tendency to "assist" mortal beings in ascending (like she did to Daniel).

 Anubis, one of the more pre-eminent villains of the series, managed to connive his way to being ascended by Oma.
 When the other Ascended beings realized how evil he was, they sent him back to the physical plane; except he retains all the knowledge he gained while ascended and is an unkillable energy being; they did this to punish Oma by allowing Anubis to wreak havoc against mortals with the knowledge she had given him.